We’ve had a lot of fun with a body tracing activity over the past week or so.

 Here’s Daphne’s completed self portrait.
 I love all the detail!
 Her collage elements were added around the body rather than over the body, which I thought was interesting.

+Instead of a body tracing, though, she chose to make a large-scale bird painting and collage.
 Maia’s mama bird is joined by a baby bird (see the tiny head against the big head in the photo below?) under a cape and surrounded by a quilt of fabric scraps.

 Daphne did a second self portrait, with a little teamwork on Maia’s part.
-Painting only this time.

 I LOVE all these large, colorful artworks and hung them in the living room using a combination of Command Strips and tiny nails.